wp-plugins/youtube-channel/readme.txt

 * Option to enable autoplay video
 * Option to hide video controls
 * Option to hide video info
+* Option to show video title on top of the video
 * Set custom text for link to channel
 * Option to show link to channel